Kavindya-Kariyawasam/netstream-taskmanager/frontend/README.md

 - Dropdown list of recent notifications
 - Listens to UDP broadcasts from backend

+Note: The notification component includes an inbox UI (bell) where users can delete or dismiss notifications; the frontend listens to UDP broadcasts and updates the UI in real time.

 ### File Operations (NIO Service)

 #### `FileUpload.tsx`